shaystevens/INFO201-assignments/milestone1/milestone1.md

 Key users of the system are technical staff of HV Lo-Fi and customers.
 The techincal staff interact with the system by making sure the system remains operational.
 The customers interact with the system by using it to purchase the products they want.

 The internal stakeholders of the system are the employees and owners of HV Lo-Fi.
-The external stakeholders are the customers, shipping companies that ship products between stores and the suppliers of the stores.
+The external stakeholders are the customers, shipping/delivery companies that ship products between stores and the suppliers of the stores.
 </p>

 <br>